top of page

 Will the Feasibility Study take into account updated population assessment, to size any proposed additions or new construction accordingly?

 • The School Committee and the MSBA independently completed population estimate projections.
-Both sides have agreed on updated population estimates for Millis that would be included in the Feasibility Study as part of the project sizing with is 645 student enrollment for grades 6-12.
+Both teams have agreed on updated population estimates for Millis that have been included in the Feasibility Study as part of the project sizing, enrollment estimates of 645 students for grades 6-12.

 Do we know whether we are renovating the Middle/High School, or constructing a new building or what type of building?

-• The MSBA Feasibility Study process is estimated to take 18 months and the School Building Committee (SBC) is required to evaluate both addition/renovation and new construction options.
+• Over a two-year period, the School Building Committee (SBC) evaluated both addition/renovation and new construction options as part of the MSBA Feasibility Study process.
 The SBC worked to actively seek community engagement along the way through a series of community forums that will provide information on the possible updates or improvements to the Middle/High School building.
 In February 2025 the SBC, School Committee and Select Board all voted to recommend the preferred option AR4a which is an addition and renovation solution that builds a new middle school and gym wing then renovates the existing high school.

 What is the MSBA Reimbursement rate for this project?

-• Millis’ expected reimbursement rate for this project is between 54.5 and 55% based on all incentives for which the project may qualify to receive.
+• Millis’ expected reimbursement rate for this project is 54.6% based on all incentives for which the project may qualify to receive.
 While this is the reimbursement rate for the entire project, the MSBA does cap the amount of total dollars in some categories that are eligible for reimbursement.
-More details will be provided once final estimates are complete and the MSBA has reviewed the submission in Fall 2025.
+The Millis ceiling for reimbursement was 59.08% and the SBC was able to keep the scope aligned with the core educational program and only dropped 4.48 percentage points.
+Most other cities and towns drop 15 – 30% from their starting reimbursement rate to their effect reimbursement rate.
+See the Cost tab on this website to see all the other middle high school project data pulled from the MSBA website and how high Millis maintained their reimbursement compared to their peer projects.

 Why do we need an addition/renovation to the existing Middle/High School?